-Our third chapter in the “Best Practices for Managing Unstructured Data” blog series will focus on the definition of a Unstructured document, we’ll continue to add chapters around the solutions and best practices regarding managing this information.
+Our third chapter in the “Best Practices for Managing Unstructured Data” series will focus on the definition of Unstructured Documents.
+We’ll continue to add chapters around the solutions and best practices regarding managing this information.

 Those familiar with the documents processed by the Mortgage and Title industry will not be surprised to learn that it is estimated that nearly 80 percent of all documents in business, in general, fall into this category.

-Due to these complexities it’s been next to impossible to prepare your typical document imaging solution to address these complex formats, and organizations have had to fall back on either their own staff to enter the data into a line-of-business system or ship the images over to a DPO for data entry.
-Axis saw an opportunity to introduce new technology at this challenge and has recently introduced a new software solution to address these very complex formats.
+Due to these complexities, it’s been next to impossible to prepare your typical document imaging solution to address these complex formats, and organizations have had to fall back on either their own staff to enter the data into a line-of-business system or ship the images over to a DPO for data entry.
+Axis Technical Gropu saw an opportunity to introduce new technology to overcome this challenge and launched a new software solution to address these very complex formats – Axis Smart Data Extraction™.

-In our next chapter we’ll focus on Handwriting on documents and forms.
+In our next chapter, we’ll focus on handwritten documents and forms.

 Blog Sequence Index